duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 Traditionally, SQL is highly customized to the schema of the database on which it was written.
 Can we make it reusable?
 Some techniques for reusability were discussed in the SQL Gymnasics post, but now we can go even further.
-With version 1.1, DuckDB's world-class friendly SQL dialect makes it possible to create MACROs that can be applied:
+With version 1.1, DuckDB's world-class friendly SQL dialect makes it possible to create macros that can be applied:
 * To any tables
 * On any columns
 * Using any functions